Exhibit H

 Remote Package – Flex-time Consulting

-This SOW outlines the activities related to Wrike’s Professional Services consulting hours that have been purchased through an applicable Order Form by the Customer.
+This Statement of Work “SOW” outlines the activities related to Wrike’s Professional Services consulting hours that have been purchased through an applicable Order Form between Customer and Wrike.
 Capitalized terms used but not defined herein shall have the meanings ascribed to them in the Agreement between the Parties.
-All activities performed by the Consultant (defined below) shall be done remotely, unless otherwise stated herein.
+All activities performed by the Consultant (defined below) shall be done remotely.

-The SOW shall commence on the effective date specified in the applicable Order Form between the Parties (the “SOW Effective Date”) and shall continue until (a) completion of the Capacity Hours purchased by the Customer in an applicable Order Form indicated below; or (b) the applicable days, as outlined below for the applicable Capacity Hours purchased, has expired, whichever comes first (the “SOW Term”).
+The SOW shall commence on the effective date specified in the relevant Order Form between the Parties (the “SOW Effective Date”) and shall continue until (a) completion of the Capacity Hours purchased by the Customer set forth in the relevant Order Form between the Parties; or (b) the applicable days, as outlined below for the applicable Capacity Hours purchased in the relevant Order Form between the Parties, has expired, whichever comes first (the “SOW Term”).
 Both Parties acknowledge and agree that SOW commencement must be within thirty (30) days from the SOW Effective Date.
 Notwithstanding anything to the contrary, the SOW Term may not be extended for any reason.

 Capacity Hours